Medically reviewed on June 7, 2018

 Uses For Prodrox

-Hydroxyprogesterone caproate injection is a man-made hormone of progestin.
+Hydroxyprogesterone caproate injection is a man-made progestin hormone.
 It is used in pregnant women to help lower the risk of giving birth too early (preterm birth or giving birth less than 37 weeks of pregnancy).
 This medicine is given only to pregnant women who are pregnant with one baby and who have had a preterm delivery of one baby in the past.